 Whether you are dealing with updating legacy systems, application modernization or implementation of entirely new digital systems, you must find the most fitting technology.

-Some new-age technologies for digital transformation are:
+Some new-age technologies that must be embedded in your digital transformation strategy are:

 1. Cloud and Distributed Platforms